[Film/Spirituality] Alejandro Jodorowsky - Anarchy, Alchemy and Cinema

 Although Jodorowsky's most acclaimed films (El Topo and Holy Mountain) are very much a product of their time, these psychedelic films represent a uniquely rich cross-pollination between the avant-garde and counterculture movements, well worthy of consideration alongside the work of filmmaking peers such as Luis Bunuel, Jean-Luc Godard and Federico Felllini.

 Jodorowsky had the artistic potential and creative ambition to be one of the most prolific and celebrated filmmakers of all time, but the director has ultimately been his own worst enemy throughout multiple stages in his career, denying himself the chance to achieve any widespread fame and success because of his deep-rooted rebellious nature, his desire for unlimited creative control, his larger- than-life imagination, his defiant ideological position in relation to the Hollywood cinematic industry machinery, and his provocative confrontation and honest depiction of “taboo” subjects in his work that most find difficult to talk about openly, such as sex, violence, war, society and organised religion.

 After his original trilogy of films, Jodorowsky set his filmmaking sights for the world of outer space and attempted to direct one of the most ambitious film adaptations of all time, by trying to manifest Frank Herbert's "Dune", the bible of science fiction, before epic space dramas like Star Wars were common in mainstream culture.
 Jodorowsky assembled an incredible team of actors, artists and producers, he had French comic book legend Mobieus design all the spaceships and storyboard every shot for the entire film and H.R.
 Giger was brought in to do extensive character and set designs.
-Even though Alejandro and his unparalleled team of talent made sure the Dune project was completely airtight and had everything it needed to get made, including Mick Jagger, Orson Welles and Salvador Dali as primary cast members, Hollywood executives wouldn't allow this expensive, revolutionary, hallucinogenic and conscious-shifting space opera odyssey to be made with their "madman" for a director, the project was stolen from Jodorowsky and was ultimately given to David Lynch to direct in 1984.
+Even though Alejandro and his unparalleled team of talent made sure the Dune project was completely airtight and had everything it needed to get made, including Mick Jagger, Orson Welles and Salvador Dali as primary cast members, Hollywood executives wouldn't allow this expensive, revolutionary, hallucinogenic and conscious-shifting space opera odyssey to be made with their "madman" for a director, the project was stolen from Jodorowsky by the producers and was ultimately given to David Lynch to direct in 1984.